broadinstitute/SynerClust/README.md

 Once all jobs are finished, to have an easy to read output of the clusters, simply run the
 <pre><code>/working/directory/post_process_root.sh</pre></code>
 This will, among others, generate a final_clusters.txt and clusters_to_locus.txt file with the results in the root node.

+# Help/Questions

+#### List of Parameters and their meaning
+-t SPECIES_TREE, --tree SPECIES_TREE
+&nbsp;&nbsp;&nbsp;&nbsp;Species tree relating all of the genomes to be analyzed.
+(Required)

+-r COBRA_REPO, --repo COBRA_REPO
+&nbsp;&nbsp;&nbsp;&nbsp;Complete path to data_catalog in the repository containing your genomic data.
+(Required)

+-w WORKING_DIR, --working WORKING_DIR
+&nbsp;&nbsp;&nbsp;&nbsp;Complete path to the working directory for this analysis.
+(Required)

+-m MIN_BEST_HIT, --min_best_hit MIN_BEST_HIT
+&nbsp;&nbsp;&nbsp;&nbsp;Minimal % of match length for Blastp hits compared to best one. (default = 0.8)

+-B BLAST_EVAL, --blast_eval BLAST_EVAL
+&nbsp;&nbsp;&nbsp;&nbsp;Minimal e-value for Blastp hits. (default = 0.00001)

+-l LOCUS_FILE, --locus LOCUS_FILE
+&nbsp;&nbsp;&nbsp;&nbsp;A locus_tag_file.txt that corresponds to the data in this repository

+-N CODED_NWK_FILE, --newick_tag CODED_NWK_FILE
+&nbsp;&nbsp;&nbsp;&nbsp;Output file for the newick tree using tag names and number of genomes as distances.

+-n NUM_CORES, --num_cores NUM_CORES
+&nbsp;&nbsp;&nbsp;&nbsp;The number of cores used for blast analysis (-a flag), (default = 4)

+-F MINSYNFRAC, --min_syntenic_fraction MINSYNFRAC
+&nbsp;&nbsp;&nbsp;&nbsp;Minimum common syntenic fraction required for two genes from the same species to be considered paralogs, range [0.0,1.0], default=0.7

+-D DIST, --dist DIST
+&nbsp;&nbsp;&nbsp;&nbsp;Maximum FastTree distance between a representative sequence and sequences being represented for representative selection. (default = 1.2)

+-s SYNTENY_WINDOW, --synteny_window SYNTENY_WINDOW
+&nbsp;&nbsp;&nbsp;&nbsp;Distance in base pairs that will contribute to upstream and downstream to syntenic fraction.
+The total window size is [int]*2. (default = 6000)

+--no-synteny
+&nbsp;&nbsp;&nbsp;&nbsp;Disable use of synteny (required if information not available).

+  --run {none,single,uger}
+&nbsp;&nbsp;&nbsp;&nbsp;Specify if you want all computation to be run directly.
+Use "single" to run the local machine or "uger" to submit to the UGE grid.

+  --alignment {none,scc,all}
+&nbsp;&nbsp;&nbsp;&nbsp;Specify if you want cluster alignments using MUSCLE to be computed and written for the root node.
+Use "all" if you want all clusters to be aligned or "scc" if you only want Single Copy Core clusters to be aligned.